 Understanding how animals learn is key to influencing and interpreting their behavior.
 We tend to think of learning as something that happens when we deliberately train animals (e.g. in teaching dogs to sit or come).
-But actually, learning happens all the time – everything that a dog or cat experiences throughout its life will impact to some extent on subsequent behavior.
+But actually, learning happens all the time – everything that a dog or cat experiences throughout its life will impact subsequent behavior to some extent.

 There are two forms of associative learning: classical conditioning and operant conditioning.